SmartCropTech/CA-CLIP/README.md

 (2) CA-CLIP - Model's main code, training files, and result files.

-(3) Predict_image.py - Single leaf image diagnostic code.
+(3) Clssification_predict.py - Leaf image diagnostic code.

 • Read the beginner’s guide to Python if you are new to the language: https://wiki.python.org/moin/BeginnersGuide